jvmcarneiro/de2-115-virtual-input/README.md

 Virtual GUI for controlling the Altera DE2-115 board.

-The program will generate signals for communicating with a microcontroller or directly with the FPGA.
+The program will generate signals for communication via serial.

-Also included in the repository files are implementations of an input signal multiplexer via Arduino Uno and a Verilog module for communication via the board's 14-pin connector.
+Also included in the repository files are implementations of an input signal multiplexer via Arduino Uno and a Verilog module using the board's 14-pin connector.

 ## Prerequisites